icebreakerone/ib1-technical-docs/docs/metadata.md

 ## Dataset or Data Service?

-A Dataset is:
+A Dataset:
-* is provided as one or more downloadable files,
+* is provided as one or more downloadable files, and
-* and may be updated periodically.
+* may be updated periodically.

-A Data Service is:
+A Data Service:
-* an API to query some data which uses parameters to specify a subs
+* is an API to query some data which uses parameters to specify a subset of data, including time period,
-* is specified formally by a machine readable API description,
+* is specified formally by a machine readable API description, and
-*
+* may require consent from a data subject external to the Trust Framework.

-*  or requires consent from a data subject external to the Trust Framework, then it is a Data Service.
+These require

 ## Metadata File Structure